Safety vs Aesthetics

 For this reason we continue to manufacture the majority of our products in wood or wood based materials, allowing the safety and security features to be built-in ‘under the surface’ in the custom made components, security fixings, and specialist manufacturing techniques that go into assembling one of our items.
 While potentially more susceptible to damage or destruction than plastic items, traditional looking furniture offers a lot more in terms of the domestic aesthetic that many mental health care environments are looking to provide.

 And of course in many cases, the apparent conflict between safety and aesthetics is not actually a conflict at all.
-For example, one of the most popular products in the Tough Furniture range in recent years has been our Anti Ligature TV cabinets, which feature a sloping top and bottom to minimize the risk of ligatures being tied off on the unit.
+For example, one of the most popular products in the Tough Furniture range in recent years has been our Ligature Reduction TV cabinets, which feature a sloping top and bottom to minimize the risk of ligatures being tied off on the unit.
 Interestingly, this basic safety feature is often commented on as one of the main aesthetic benefits of the item – the streamlined, reduced profile it creates allowing it to snugly and unobtrusively fit into communal areas or bedrooms, and thereby helping it to ‘deinstitutionalize’ the environment slightly.

 Likewise, with many of the upholstery products we offer, the safety and security requirements of the manufacturing process are all carried out under the surface with our fully boarded-out ply interiors that create a solid, robust item on the inside – but maintain a traditional, homely appearance on the outside.